cornlab/blender/README.md

 </CENTER>

 ## Input & Options
-`-f` `--file`           Experimental bamfile (required).
+`-f` `--file`           Experimental bamfile.
 This is the aligned bamfile for the MRE11 pulldown of ChIP-Seq of a Cas9 edited sample.
 BLENDER will extract the reference sequence fromthis file for use in the analysis.
 I typically use BWA for alignment, but bowtie2 can be used as well.
 BLENDER has not been tested with bamfiles from other aligners.  **Required.**

+`-o` `--output`         Output file **Required**

 `-c` `--control`        Control bamfile.
 This is a ChIP-Seq for MRE11 pulldown from either unedited cells or cells that have been edited with a non-targeting gRNA.
-If there are greater than 10 reads in the control sample, the hit in the edited sample is filtered out.
+If there are greater than 10 reads in the control sample, the hit in the edited sample is filtered out. **Recommended**

 `-n` `--nuclease`       Nuclease to search for.
 Current possibilities are: `SpyCas9`, `SaCas9`, `LbCas12a`, `AsCas12a`. **Required.**

-`-w` `--window_size`    Override nuclease-default window size for score summing.
-Cas9 default = 5, Cas12 default = 10'

 `-g` `--guide`          Guide sequence.
 Provided 5'-> 3' without the PAM sequence. **Required.**

-`-p` `--pams`           Override nuclease-default PAMs with a space-separated list e.g. `-p GG AG`

 `-r` `--reference`      Reference genome in FASTA format.
 Must be pre-indexed with `faidx` so that an accompanying `*.fai` is found in the same directory as the FASTA-formatted genome.  **Required.**

+`-b` `--blacklist`      Blacklist to use for filtering hits, e.g. from ENCODE (BED format). **Very strongly recommended**

+`--filter`              Filter results (previously accomplished by separate `filter.pl` script) **Recommended to clean up noise**

+`-w` `--window_size`    Override nuclease-default window size for score summing.
+Cas9 default = 5, Cas12 default = 10'

+`-p` `--pams`           Override nuclease (set by `-n`) default PAMs with a space-separated list e.g. `-p GG AG`

-`-t` `--threshold`      Threshold for number of read ends exactly at a putative cut site.
-Default is 3.
+`-t` `--threshold`      Threshold for number of read ends exactly at a putative cut site (default 3).
 For maximum sensitivity, this can be set to 2 and the filtering scheme applied. **Note that this was formerly option `-c` in blender.pl, but is now `-t` to avoid confusion with the control BAM file!**

 `-s` `--score_min`      Minimum aggregated score across a 5-base window around the cutsite to consider a hit (default 3)

 `-m` `--max_mismatches` Maximum number of mismatches to allow to the guide sequence (default 8)

-`-b` `--blacklist`      Blacklist to use for filtering hits, e.g. from ENCODE (BED format)
+`-q` `--mapq`           Theshold MAPQ value for reads to be considered (default 20)

 `--verbose`             This flag will turn on output of filtered out candidates while running if filtered out for more than maximum mismatches (8) in the guide sequence, or the hit occurs in a blacklist region or it is in a very deep region and thus likely an artifact.